feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "155ce505-fd4b-400e-92bb-4f53255e7ee9"
+#> [1] "2e448a21-4a18-4968-9dd6-b9aa0d10b903"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer,
+#> Layer the blue Calvin Klein shirt with a neutral-colored (like grey or navy)
-#> add a scarf that ties in either the blue or pink, and finish with sleek boots
+#> sweater or blazer, add a scarf that complements both blue and pink, and finish
-#> for a stylish winter look.
+#> the look with dress shoes or boots in a subtle tone.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "8ebbeaa8-8398-46dd-b0e5-b27ecd425548"
+#> [1] "2c4f3d0d-e08d-457e-a86c-ababdec82734"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> Pair the blue Calvin Klein shirt with a dark winter coat, neutral-colored
+#> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer and
-#> sweater or turtleneck underneath, and complementary accessories for a polished,
+#> pair with a stylish coat and boots to create a balanced winter look with pink
-#> stylish look.
+#> trousers.
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer,
+#> Layer the blue Calvin Klein shirt with a neutral-colored (like grey or navy)
-#> add a scarf that ties in either the blue or pink, and finish with sleek boots
+#> sweater or blazer, add a scarf that complements both blue and pink, and finish
-#> for a stylish winter look.
+#> the look with dress shoes or boots in a subtle tone.
 ```

 ## Code of Conduct